samertm/weather_study/README.md

    For dates where the database contains no data, the forecast tuple is: `(None, None, None, None)`.

+   It is possible to narrow down the output of this function with the argument `exact_date`, specifying the date as integer:

+       In [10]: retrieve.get_weather_data_from_db(exact_date=20140424)

-   It is possible to narrow down the output of this function with two default arguments, whoich may be used together or singly:
+   It is also possible to narrow down the output of this function with two other default arguments, both also integers, which may be used together or singly:

-       In [10]: retrieve.get_weather_data_from_db(start_date=20140423, end_date=20140424)
+       In [11]: retrieve.get_weather_data_from_db(start_date=20140423, end_date=20140424)

  1. (Further description of this part of the project is pending.)